Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: decays

 In Ref.~\cite{Aaij:2017kea}, the LHCb collaboration has measured the product:

 where the $f(B_c)$ and $f(B^+)$ are the production rates of $B_c^+$ and $B^+$, respectively.
 With the measured ratio~\cite{1411.2943}:

 one can obtain an estimated branching fraction:

 On theoretical side, model-dependent analyses give $1.3\times 10^{-7}$~\cite{1102.5399}, and $6.6\times 10^{-5}$~\cite{0905.0945}, while a phenomenological study implies the ${\cal B}(B_c^+\to D^0K^+)\sim [4.4-9]\times 10^{-5}$~\cite{Chen:2017jrr}.
 Since this transition is induced by $b\to s$, the large branching fraction may imply a large penguin amplitude $P$.
 Such a scenario can be tested by measuring the corresponding $(B_c^+\to D^+ K^0)$, which has the same penguin amplitude.
-Model-dependent calculations of other $B_c$ decays can be found in Refs.~\cite{Rui:2011qc,Zou:2012sy}.
+Model-dependent calculations of other $B_c$ decays can be found in Refs.~\cite{Rui:2011qc,Zou:2012sy,Wang:2008xt,Wang:2009mi}.
 Some recent SU(3) analyses of two-body $B_c$ decays can be found in Ref.~\cite{1708.07504,Zhu:2018epc}.
 Compared to these studies, we have included all penguin amplitudes.

 For the $B_c^-$ meson, the charm quark can also decays, with the final state $BP$ or $BV$~\cite{Aaij:2013cda}.
 Since the heavy bottom quark plays as a spectator, the decay modes are simpler.
 For example, for Cabibbo-allowed decay modes, there are only two channels: $B_c^-\to \pi^- \overline B_s^0$ and $B_c^-\to \rho^- \overline B_s^0$.
 Thus we expect that the SU(3) symmetry will not provide much information in these decays.